asachs01/school_menu_connector/README.md

 # School Menu Connector

-School Menu Connector is a Go application that fetches school lunch menus from the LINQ Connect API generates an ICS file.
-Oh, and it can also send them via email (using the CLI client).
+School Menu Connector is a Go application that fetches school menus from the LINQ Connect API and generates an ICS file.
+It can fetch lunch menus and send them via email (using the CLI client).
 It's designed to be flexible, allowing configuration through both command-line flags and environment variables.

 ## Features